 - b.
 Semiannually.

 8. If infected with hepatitis C, is the proposed insured vaccinated against hepatitis A or hepatitis B?

 9. Please advise on any additional information that may help us provide you with a more accurate preliminary assessment.

 People with chronic Hepatitis C will obviously have a much more difficult time receiving insurance.
 It is sometimes a flat out denial before any testing is done if this information is known.
 There are rare cases where coverage will be offered if the applicant can show a history of successful treatment.
 A biopsy is usually needed if you suffer from chronic Hepatitis.

 Regardless of how severe the case of Hepatitis is, it is worth effort and research to explore the options and know what is available to you.
 An independent agent is the best bet for doing so and will be able to speedily locate insurance that is the best for your particular case.
 It is advised to seek the help of an agent who is an impaired risk specialist.
 These people will know the details of your disease and be able to assist you in obtaining the best insurance for your needs.

-If you have any questions about getting life insurance with Hepatitis, please contact one of our agents today.
 We have years of experience working with different kinds of high-risk clients and we can help connect you with the perfect insurance plan at an affordable price.